 Identify the problems and needs of your customers

 Let's take a closer look at how your target market is struggling.
 Do passions and interests satisfy the needs and desires of the customer?
 Tell me the motive behind buying?

 For a moment, let's imagine you are your own potential client.
 You are from the supply chain industry looking for a software development service.
 Your business environment is industry peers, transportation, production and wholesale companies.
 You know how supply chain businesses work, the best strategies to maximise profit on materials flow, but you are not that good at software development.

 You see an optimisation opportunity that might be automated.
 Your clients list the problem you want to solve as the most demanding for them and the industry.
 Your solution might be a game-changer on the market so you need to find a technology partner for your new venture.

 Who would you prefer to do business with?
 A company talking only technology, like Kubernetes, Django framework, Continues Deployment, or one that speaks supply chain language, understands legal requirements your software must meet, what are industry best practices regarding back-office software?

 Understanding your customers, the language they speak, and processes they manage helps you build a rapport with them.

-Increase your margins on the niche market
+Increase your margins and profitability by defining your niche market

 Your client knows what market pricing level is.
 They google it or ask competitive agencies.
 So it is hard to increase your margins unless you differentiate your services from the market to show unique value.